-Lean on third-party resources that have been there before.
+Learn on third-party resources that have been there before

 Agencies and strategic partners can help you assess what a “great” employee profile looks like in a new geography.
 A firm with experience hiring in the market will have access to a local network that opens a fertile candidate pool, in addition to greater insight relating to culture, context, environment and compensation levels.

 Hire for company fit even before functional expertise